amberemeny/MERN-Workbook/README.md

  - Developed to be modular and with DRY standards with components that are interchangeable with minimal effort.

 ## Outline a standard high level structure for a MERN stack application and explain the components:
+MERN refers to a JavaScript Stack that is used to deploy full-stack web applications and is an acronym for the technologies used in its development: MongoDB, Express, React.js and Node.js.
+MERN stack components all work together to create an end-to-end framework for developers to create functional web applications with a user interface, networking, database implementation and back-end computing.
+### MongoDB
+MongoDB is a non-relational database where each record is defined as a document containing key-value pairs that resemble JSON objects.
+MongoDB is known for being flexible, easy to use and scalable.
+Through other technologies like the Node.js plugin Mongoose - MongoDB allows users to create their own schema.
+After installation, users can query and modify the database directly and search created collections through the Mongo shell CLI.
+### Express
+Express is a Node.js framework created to make it easier to write back-end code.
+Instead of writing code from scratch, it assists in the implementation of middle-ware and makes it easy to implement a router.
+### React.js
+React is a groundbreaking framework based on JavaScript developed by Facebook.
+It rapidly handles changing data and allows the user to code in JavaScript to create UI elements.
+React has many features that makes it intuitive and encourages modular code:
+ - JavaScript XML: is a HTML JavaScript extension used in react.
+It makes writing React components much simpler.
+ - Components: essentially the building blocks of the UI.
+Each component can be created and designed to be called to the page individually, encouraging code re usability.
+### Node.js
+Node.js provides a JavaScript environment which allows the user to run code directly on the server outside the browser.
+There are thousands of free packages known as "node modules" available to assist in application functionality.
+### Summary
+In summary, a MERN application will have:
+ - A back-end developed with Node.js, incorporating Express middle-ware and various Node Module as required by the project.
+ - An implemented MongoDB database with possible schema design developed with Mongoose middle-ware.
+ - A Front-End developed with React.js that is responsive and renders content dynamically to the browser.

 ## A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?
 As in a job interview, skills needed for a project on a small scale can be divided into two key areas - soft skills and technical skills.
 Technical skills referring to programming languages, key development concepts and network integration for example, where as soft skills refer to the abilities that are difficult to be measured due to their intangibility, like teamwork and communication skills.
 To go into more detail, a team developing a website should possess the following knowledge and skills.